Organic Farmer Training Program

-The Organic Farmer Training Program is an 8-month intensive training program in year-round organic farming focusing on diversified production of vegetables, flowers, fruits and herbs for local markets.
-The program emphasizes student learning in hands-on farm management and decision-making as well as development of necessary farming and business skills and knowledge.
+The Organic Farmer Training Program (OFTP) is an 8-month intensive training program in year-round organic farming focusing on diversified production of vegetables, flowers, fruits and herbs for local markets.
+The program emphasizes student learning in hands-on farm management and decision-making as well as development of necessary farming and business knowledge.

-The 15-acre certified organic Student Organic Farm, including its 20,000 sq ft of passive solar greenhouse space, is used as a learning platform for the Organic Farmer Training Program.
-The program is taught through a mix of lectures, readings, written assignments, hands-on demonstrations, hands-on activities, farm walks, and visits to other Michigan farms that build participants’ knowledge and understanding of organic farming principles and practices.
+The 15-acre certified organic Student Organic Farm, including its 20,000 square feet of passive solar greenhouse space, is a learning platform for the OFTP.
+Students learn through a mix of lectures, readings, written assignments, hands-on demonstrations, hands-on activities, farm walks, and visits to other Michigan farms that build participants’ knowledge and understanding of organic farming principles and practices.

 Program participants who satisfactorily complete the program will earn a Certificate from MSU Student Organic Farm, MSU Department of Horticulture and the MSU Center for Regional Food Systems.

 Visit the Program Goals and Learning Outcomes page to see an extensive list of topics that are covered throughout the eight-month program.